iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Inexact FISTA Made Simple Part I.md

 Unfortuntely, no algorithm can easily optimizes the elements in a subgradient, for nonsmooth function in general, except for proximal algorithm.
 This approach only works if the function $g$ is smooth, making the objective in the inner loop to be strongly convex and smooth.
 In this case, it's possible to bound the norm of the gradient through the objective value of the function; which the convergence claim for gradient descent will suffice.
+But if we can do that, it implies we can just optimize the original problem using simple gradient descent, because the entire problem is smooth, differentiable.

 ---
 ### **The accelerated proximal gradient algorithm**